 The short answer is yes.
 Depending on the sexual offense being charged, there may be several legal defenses available to a person accused of a sex crime.
 Based on the specific evidence and details of a case, there may be both legal and factual defenses.
 In some cases, there may be both factual defenses and legal defenses that are applicable.

-The most common defense in sex crime cases, is in case in which the sexual contact is alleged to have been non-consensual.
-The facts and circumstances surrounding the case may prove that the contact was consensual, or at the very least raise a reasonable doubt as to whether the sexual contact was consensual.
-In these types of cases an experienced defense attorney can use the facts and evidence to prove the contact was consensual, which is then a legal defense to the crime charged.
+The most common defense in sex crime cases is that the alleged sexual contact was consensual.
+The facts and circumstances surrounding the case may prove that the contact was consensual, or at the very least, raise a reasonable doubt as to whether the sexual contact was consensual.
+In these types of cases, an experienced defense attorney can use the facts and evidence to prove the contact was consensual, which is then a legal defense to the crime charged.

 What are the possible penalties for sexual offenses?